digital-asset/daml/docs/source/daml/stdlib/index.rst

 Usage
 *****

-The standard library is included in the DAML compiler so it can be used straight out of the box.
+The standard library is included in the DAML compiler, so you can access it easily.
-You can import modules from the standard library just like your own, e.g.:

-..
-ExcludeFromDamlParsing
+To use something from the standard library, import the module it's in.
+For example:

 .. code-block:: daml

   import DA.Optional
+  import DA.Time

 Domains
 *******